tsmboa0/agent-bob/README.md

 4. **Exchange findings** between agents when relevant
 5. **Generate consensus verdicts** through the supervisor
 6. **Provide actionable intelligence** for users or systems

+This multi-stage pipeline ensures comprehensive analysis of each transaction while maintaining processing efficiency.

 ### Detection Methodologies